cfanoulis/klasa/.github/CODE_OF_CONDUCT.md

-# Dirigeant's Code of Conduct
+# PenguBot Code of Conduct

-Participation in this project and/or community indicate agreement to the [Dirigeant's Code of Conduct](https://github.com/dirigeants/CoC/blob/master/CODE_OF_CONDUCT.md)
+We follow an organisation wide [Code of Conduct](https://github.com/PenguBot/CoC).
+Participation in this or any other projects indicate to the agreement of our Code of Conduct.